alikssant/IntakeInsight/README.md

 Bootstrap for styling
 Webpack for managing JavaScript files.

-### Project Overview
-IntakeInsight is a JavaScript-based web app that tracks calories eaten and burned.
-It allows users to manage their meals and workouts easily.
-The app is structured using multiple JavaScript classes to ensure code modularity and maintainability.

 ### Features
 - Meal Tracking: Add and manage meals, tracking calories consumed.
 - Workout Tracking: Track workouts, monitoring calories burned.